Skip to main content Skip to local navigation

 What is the project about?

-This is a research project evaluating the benefits of Acceptance & Commitment Therapy (ACT) for parents.
-ACT seeks to help individuals to struggle less with difficult things in their lives and mindfully connect with things that are most important in a way that is loving and respectful.
-With an introduction to the concept of ‘mindfulness,’ ACT does not attempt to directly change or stop unwanted thoughts or feelings, but to develop a new mindful relationship with those experiences that can free a person up to being open, and to take action consistent with what they care about.
-Each workshop is facilitated by a parent of an autistic person and a trained clinician.
+This was a research project evaluating the benefits of Acceptance and Commitment Therapy (ACT) for parents of autistic children, adolescents, and adults.
+ACT seeks to help individuals struggle less with difficult emotions and internal experiences, and to clarify their personal values.
+With an introduction to the concept of ‘mindfulness,’ ACT does not attempt to directly change or stop unwanted thoughts or feelings, but rather to develop a new mindful relationship with those experiences, which frees one up to take action toward what they care most about.
+Each workshop was facilitated by a parent of an autistic person and a professional clinician, both trained in ACT.

-Mothers and fathers of autistic children, youth and adults.
+Mothers and fathers of autistic children, adolescents, and adults.
 Fluency in English was required.

 What did participation involve?